Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 IT Discovery in 2023: Predictions

 The ‘hive mind’ of IT asset discovery tools will empower administrators with a comprehensive view of the IT environment.
-By leveraging multiple products to work together and share data, admins will be able to easily find and manage assets, automate discovery tasks, and quickly identify issues in their networks.
+By leveraging multiple products to work together and share data, admins will be able to easily find and manage assets.
+Also, find and manage automate discovery tasks, and quickly identify issues in their networks.

 IT asset discovery tools have evolved tremendously over the last decade.
-From first-generation discovery solutions that could only be installed on one management platform to today’s lists of dozens of products that cross-reference information to identify and report on IT assets, administrators have never had more flexibility in their discovery tools.
+From first-generation discovery solutions, which could only be installed on one management platform, to today’s lists of dozens of products, administrators now have more flexibility in their discovery tools.
+They cross-reference information to identify and report on IT assets.

 But what will IT asset discovery look like in the next year?
-Join us as we discuss the future of IT discovery and look at the latest IT discovery trends and how customers can use their existing resources to get more from their investments in these products by leveraging them together.
+Join us as we discuss the future of IT discovery.
+Look at the latest IT discovery trends and learn how customers can leverage their existing resources.
+It is especially to get more from their investments in these products by using them together.

 1. The era of remote and hybrid work is here to stay